glencairn/poetry/docs/docs/cli.md

 ### Options

 * `--dev (-D)`: Removes a package from the development dependencies.
-* `--dry-run` : Outputs the operations but will not execute anything (implicitly enables --verbose).
+* `--dry-run`: Output the operations but do not execute anything (implicitly enables --verbose).

 ## show